minhajsf/minhajsf/README.md

 ------

-#### Hello, my name is Ethan, and I'm a college student studying at Cornell University
+#### Hello, my name is Minhaj and I'm a Computer Science student at Cornell University
-#### Feel free to add me on any of the linked socials or check out my repos
+#### Check out or contact me below and check out my repostories!

 <br />